Frequently Asked Questions

 Webinar and Conference Call Series: The NLN offers webinars and conference calls on a multitude of QRIS topical areas.
 Several webinars throughout the year are free and open to all early childhood stakeholders while others are limited to state QRIS and Child Care Administrators and are specifically geared toward state needs.

-Bi-Annual QRIS Conference: Bi-annually, the NLN convenes state and national QRIS experts and leaders to explore current issues, new advancements, and implementation challenges in QRIS.
+Annual QRIS Conference: Annually, the NLN convenes state and national QRIS experts and leaders to explore current issues, new advancements, and implementation challenges in QRIS.

 What do QRIS NLN users receive?